Vision and Values

 To enable pupils, students, staff and families to flourish in their education, work, and wider lives; that is, to experience ‘life in all its fullness’ (John 10:10).
 We will build strong foundations for a love of life, a love of learning, and a love of one another.
 Guided by the values of love, respect, perseverance, and truthfulness, we nurture a culture where all are accepted, valued, and connected—rising together as a community bonded to one another and our environment.
 Together, we place children at the heart; nurturing love, respect, and life-long learning.

-Key words and phrases above, are particularly pertinant to us at Upton St Leonards and we therefore live out our Federation Ethos Statement, through our unique, deeply-rooted, Christian Vision:
+Key words and phrases above, are particularly pertinent to us at Upton St Leonards.
+We live out our Federation Ethos Statement, through our unique, deeply-rooted, Christian Vision:

 Building foundations for a love of life, a love of learning and a love of one another.